TryGhost/Ghost/ghost/limit-service/README.md

 const limitService = new LimitService();

 // setup limit configuration
-// currently supported limit keys are: staff, members, customThemes, customIntegrations
+// currently supported limit keys are: staff, members, customThemes, customIntegrations, uploads
 // all limit configs support custom "error" configuration that is a template string const limits = {
     // staff and member are "max" type of limits accepting "max" configuration